manboubird/activator-scalding/tutorial/src/index.md

 ## Running Locally with SBT

 Start `sbt`.
+At the prompt, invoked the `run` task, which calculates all the 4-grams (4-word phrases) in the King James Version of the Bible of the form "% love % %", where the "%" are wild cards.
+In other words, all 4-grams are found with "love" as the second word.

-At the prompt, run the task `scalding`.
-You'll see a multi-line error message like the following that lists the available scripts:
+To run all the examples, with the ability to vary the input arguments, use the `scalding` task.
+At the `sbt` prompt, run the task `scalding`.
+You'll see a multi-line error message like following tlists the available scripts:

 ```
 [error] Please specify one of the following commands (example arguments shown):